First Holy Communion

 There's more to a child's first communion than a pretty white dress, presents and a party!
 First Holy Communion means that the children have studied and understood to the best of their abilities the mystery of transubstantiation, which means the changing of the substances of ordinary bread and wine into the real presence of Christ's living flesh.
 A child should therefore be able to tell the difference between Eucharistic bread and regular food.

 What does this involve?

-At the Cathedral, the parents/guardians and the children preparing to receive Our Lord in the Blessed Sacrament for the first time must attend 7 preparation sessions, led by Mgr Robinson.
+At the Cathedral, the parents/guardians and the children preparing to receive Our Lord in the Blessed Sacrament for the first time must attend 7 preparation sessions, led by Canon Paul.
 This is necessary because it is so important that both you and your child are aware of just how important this sacrament is and will be for the rest of your child's life.

 When will the Preparation course start